West Cork Chamber Music Festival Returns with More Than 100 Events Over 10 Days

-The core of the 10-day programme this year is built around four international string quartets – Pavel Haas from Prague, Danel from Belgium, Signum from Germany and Doric from London.
+The core of the 10-day programme this year is built around four international string quartets – Pavel Haas from Prague, Danel from France, Signum from Germany and Doric from London.

 The Pavel Haas has recently been selected by BBC Music Magazine as one of the greatest string quartets of all time, along with the Alban Berg Quartet, Amadeus Quartet and Borodin Quartet.
 In Bantry, the Pavel Haas will perform works by Haydn, Janáček and Dvořák (24th June), Suk, Martinů and Janáček (25th), Korngold and Dvořák (26th) as well as the Schubert Quartet in G major D.887 (27th) and the Schubert String Quintet D. 956 with cellist Johannes Moser (28th).
 They will also give masterclasses to student quartets.

 To celebrate their 30th year, the Danel Quartet will play the complete quartets of the Polish composer Mieczysław Weinberg, a series of works that began in Warsaw in the late thirties and concluded fifty years later.
 The quartet will perform the 17 quartets in seven concerts throughout the festival, including the final concert on 3 July.
 They will also be in conversation with Evelyn Grant of RTÉ Lyric FM on 28 June in the Christian Fellowship Church at 10am.